-A design internship is also available and involves assisting Lolly Robinson (designer/webmaster) with design and scanning for the Horn Book Magazine, Horn Book Guide, newsletter, and website.
+A design internship is also available and involves assisting Lolly Robinson (Creative Director) with design and scanning for the Horn Book Magazine, Horn Book Guide, newsletter, and website.
 Prior experience with Photoshop and InDesign are useful, but not essential.

-All Horn Book internships are unpaid.
 Applicants should have a strong interest in children’s literature and should review at least one recent issue of The Horn Book Magazine before applying.
-Cover letter and resume should be e-mailed to Cynthia K. Ritter (critter at hbook.com) or sent to her at The Horn Book, Inc., 56 Roland Street, Suite 200, Boston, MA 02129.
+Cover letter and resume should be e-mailed to Shoshana Flax (sflax at hbook.com).

 If you are a teacher and would like to write for Lolly’s Classroom, our blog about using trade books for children in educational settings, please email a cover letter, resume, and writing sample to Lolly Robinson (lrobinson at hbook.com).

 Potential contributors are advised to have a solid familiarity with The Horn Book Magazine before submitting manuscripts.
 Articles submitted should be of a critical nature on some aspect of children’s literature and should be no longer than 2000 words in length.
 Please allow four months for a decision on acceptance.
 Payment is received upon publication.
 The magazine does not publish fiction, nor does it publish work by children.
-To submit an article on hard copy or disk, mail to The Horn Book, Inc., 56 Roland Street, Suite 200, Boston, MA 02129.
-Submissions may also be sent via email to magazine at hbook.com.
+To submit an article please email: magazine at hbook.com with the subject line “Submission.”
+You may also mail your submission to The Horn Book, Inc., 300 The Fenway, Palace Road Building, Suite P-311, Boston, MA 02115.